 Chapel Hill dentists Dr. James Furgurson and Dr. Nathan White offer options for replacing missing teeth using dentures, partials, and implant dentures.
 Dr. Furgurson is one of the few general dentists in the Triangle to offer comprehensive, experienced care for dental implants in our Chapel Hill dentist office.

 The dentures that we offer in our Chapel Hill dental office are highly aesthetic, often called cosmetic dentures.
-They look and feel just like natural teeth and are designed to fit securely and comfortably in your mouth.
+They look and feel just like natural teeth and will fit securely and comfortably in your mouth.

 There are several types of dentures that Chapel Hill dentist Dr. Furgurson offers.
 He will assess your condition, determine your goals and help you choose the type of denture that is right for you and your budget.

 - A partial Denture is like a dental bridge and replaces several missing teeth.